 - Your future plans for returning to the university, including your intended course load for the semester and your plans for academic success in these classes.

-Once Academic Services receives your completed forms and supporting documents, the committee will review it on a first-come, first-serve basis.
+Once Academic Services receives your completed Removal of Medical Hold form(s) and your letter of progress, the committee will review it on a first-come, first-serve basis.
 Submitting incomplete information and not providing all required documentation will delay the review of your application.

 If you need the Removal of Medical Hold form, please email email@example.com with your name, UCF ID and the semester you are applying to have your medical hold lifted.